Associate Professor in Media and Communication

 PhD & Postdoctoral Supervision

 Sheona Burrow, Assessing the IP Small Claims Track (University of Glasgow, completed 2017)

-Megan Blakely, The Management of Intangible Cultural Heritage as Intellectual Property in Celtic Countries (University of Glasgow, completing 2018)
+Megan Blakely, The Management of Intangible Cultural Heritage as Intellectual Property in Celtic Countries (University of Glasgow, completed 2018)

 Janet Burgess, Layperson understandings of the law through creative practice: Choir music and copyright.
 (University of Glasgow, completing 2019)